Global stocks, dollar gain as unclear U.S. election thwarts Democratic sweep

-NEW YORK/LONDON (Reuters) - The dollar rose and world equity markets rallied on Wednesday as investors bet a progressive “Blue Wave” Democratic agenda of heavy fiscal spending and more regulation was unlikely amid an unclear outcome following the U.S. presidential election.
+NEW YORK/LONDON (Reuters) - The dollar rose and world equity markets rallied on Wednesday as investors bet that a progressive “Blue Wave” Democratic agenda of heavy fiscal spending and more regulation was unlikely as the outcome of the U.S. presidential election remained unclear.

-The dollar jumped more than 1% after President Donald Trump won Florida early in the day as investors grasped that Democratic Party control of Congress was not in the cards even if former vice president Joe Biden wins the presidential race.
+The dollar jumped more than 1% after President Donald Trump won the major battleground state of Florida early in the day, leading investors to believe Democratic Party control of Congress was not in the cards even if former vice president Joe Biden winds up winning the White House.

-Trump, who falsely claimed victory and made unsubstantiated allegations of electoral fraud, won the two pivotal battleground states in 2016.
+Trump, who falsely claimed victory and made unsubstantiated allegations of electoral fraud, won both of the pivotal battleground states in 2016.

-Officials from each campaign insisted their candidate would prevail in the fight for 270 Electoral College votes needed to win the White House.
+Officials from each campaign insisted their candidate would prevail in the fight for 270 Electoral College votes needed to win the presidency.

-But Republicans were likely to retain control of the Senate and effectively halt any major change in taxes, regulation or spending.
+But Republicans were likely to retain control of the Senate after Republican Senator Susan Collins scored a surprise re-election victory in Maine, which would effectively forestall any major change in taxes, regulation or spending.

 Growth stocks pushed the major indexes on Wall Street sharply higher on the notion that a divided Congress would curb efforts to tax the big U.S. technology heavyweights.